8 Heartwarming Malay movies to watch with the family this Raya

 Malay cinema at its finest

 When a family gathers together, it is a truly special moment.
-If there’s anything the last two years have taught us, it’s that time spent together should not be taken for granted.
+If there’s anything the pandemic has taught us, it’s that time spent together should not be taken for granted.
 As we countdown to celebrating Hari Raya Aidilfitri and the festivities ahead, consider watching a film as part of your get-together activity because you can never go wrong with a good movie!
-From heartwarming tales to side-splitting comedies, these classic and contemporary Malay films will surely make your family gatherings one to remember.
+From heartwarming tales and high-octane thrillers to side-splitting comedies, these classic and contemporary Malay films will surely make your family gatherings one to remember.

 Kongsi Raya (2022)